VineethReddy1997/M/Enron Email Dataset/Model/README.md

 ## GOAL

->The main goal of the project is to identify the spam detection and also classification.
+>The main goal of the project is to identify the spam detection and also classification .

 ## DATASET